-- In order to maximise portfolio efficiency, it's critically important to make allocations to both government and credit instruments that consider secondary market liquidity in relation to the spread/yield they offer.
+- In order to maximize portfolio efficiency, it's critically important to make allocations to both government and credit instruments that consider secondary market liquidity in relation to the spread/yield they offer.

-For a period of time going back to the first money market funds in the early 1970s, the idea of liquidity management was a fairly black and white one – cash on hand had a basic utility and was governed by basic principles:
+For a period of time going back to the first money market funds in the early 1970s, the idea of liquidity management was a fairly black and white one—cash on hand had a basic utility, and was governed by similarly basic principles:

 - The protection of principal

 - The provision of on-demand liquidity

 - The acceptance of a reasonable return for minimal risk

 The principal portion of the equation was primarily governed by a conservative allocation to safe, highly-rated credits; the liquidity component was largely accomplished by a mix of deposits and short-duration instruments that could be turned back into cash at little expense; and finally, returns were set by central banks that controlled rates paid on reserves in the banking system.
 With a small, largely predictable (and upwardly sloping) credit and duration curve in the short end, early money funds followed a similar playbook in managing deposit volumes and shareholder activity.